Here in New York, the personal injury lawyer fees are almost always one-third (1/3) of the sum recovered, or 33.33%*.

 In this scenario, the client retains some risk because if the case is not successful, the attorney will have the right to charge the client for the expenses, which are usually paid out of pocket by the attorney.
 So, if the case is lost, then the attorney has the right to send a bill for whatever money was spent to move the case forward.

 In return for taking this risk, the client will see small savings at the end of the case.
-The fee is calculated after the expenses are taken off of the top, so the accident attorney shares in paying the expenses in this scenario.
+The personal injury lawyer fees are calculated after the expenses are taken off of the top, so the accident attorney shares in paying the expenses in this scenario.
 It amounts to a savings of 1/3 of the expenses, meaning that if the expenses were $1,500.00 for your case, you would get $500.00 more at the end under Option 1.

 Payment Option 2: Percentage of Total Recovery